 A new urban district will be created, which will not only cater to the requirement for housing but will also balance out, if not improve, the lack of provision of consumer goods and services in the south of Duisburg.
 In addition to a large local convenience shopping center to the south of the Wedau Bridge, a new primary school and two daycare centers will be built.
 Furthermore, the plan also proposes to resume train services that will connect the south of Duisburg to Düsseldorf via Ratingen.

 In March 2015, the project-executing agencies signed a consensus agreement on the development of the sites.
 In June 2016, the Duisburg council approved the urban planning framework as the basis for urban land-use planning.
 Preparations for obtaining the building rights for the “6-Seen-Wedau” project are in full swing.
+The City Council of Duisburg voted for the development plan at the end of January.
 The land-use planning procedure is scheduled to be completed in the first quarter of 2020.

 Investors can express their interest right away.
 The plan also includes the sale of the area over a period of around 10 years.
 To this effect, the area is to be divided into successive building plots that will be marketed starting with the sale of plots in the north and progressing to the sale of plots in the south.